 Introduction to Critical AWS Services

-Besides these advantages, the AWS Cloud offers eight important services.
+Besides these advantages, the AWS Cloud offers some important services.
 Here’s a snapshot of each of the core AWS services — and what makes them all essential to the AWS Cloud computing experience.

 This service, also known as Amazon Elastic Compute Cloud, delivers secure, reliable compute capacity and simplifies elastic web-scale computing for developers, allowing them to build failure-resistant applications.
 As AWS notes, Amazon EC2 “changes the economics of computing by allowing you to pay only for capacity that you actually use,” and it “allows you to quickly scale capacity, both up and down, as your computing requirements change.”
 Customers have complete control and the ability to interact with all instances.